Sonja Hogg

+Coaching career

+Louisiana Tech (1974–1985)

 Hogg was a physical education teacher at Ruston High School when she interviewed at Louisiana Tech for a position in its P.E. department.
 School president Dr. F. Jay Taylor remarked that several students had approached him about starting a women's basketball team.
 He asked if she would be interested, and she agreed.

 When Hogg began putting together the team, she nicknamed it the "Lady Techsters."
 She felt the school's longtime nickname of Bulldogs was unfeminine, and disliked the idea that her players might be called "bitches" (a term for female dogs).
 She insisted that her players maintain standards and act like ladies off the court.

 Hogg won the 1981 Association of Intercollegiate Athletics for Women title, beating Tennessee to finish the season undefeated at 34–0.
 Her team won the first NCAA women's title in 1982.
 From 1982 to 1985, she was co-head coach with her former top assistant, Leon Barmore, and completely turned over the reins to Barmore in 1985.
+Hogg finished with a record of 307–55 as head coach at Louisiana Tech.

+Deer Park High School (1986–1988)

 Hogg coached at Deer Park High School from 1986 to 1988.

+Baylor (1994–2000)

-She came out of retirement in 1994, and coached at Baylor for six years.
+Hogg came out of retirement in 1994, and coached at Baylor for six years.
+She finished with a record of 83–91 as head coach at Baylor.

+Hall of Fame

 In 1986, Hogg was inducted into the Louisiana Tech University Athletic Hall of Fame.
 She received the 2004 Women's Naismith Outstanding Contribution to Basketball Award.
 In 2009, she was inducted to the Women's Basketball Hall of Fame, located in Knoxville, Tennessee.
 In June 2009, she was inducted into the Louisiana Sports Hall of Fame.